Priestley College

-Priestley Sixth Form and Community College is a sixth form college in the Wilderspool district of Warrington, Cheshire, England.
+Priestley Sixth Form and Community College is a sixth form college in Warrington, Cheshire, England.
 It also offers adult courses and professional training on another site, and is an associate college of the University of Salford.
 The college offers a range of courses, including AS/A2 Levels, BTECs, Advanced Diplomas, functional skills, and pre-university foundation courses.

 History

 The college opened in 1979, though it was originally a female-only grammar school called Warrington Girls' High School (and later Warrington High School for Girls) until 1974, and was administered by Warrington Education Committee.
-It was addressed as being on Menin Avenue until 1998, when it became administered by Warrington borough, previously being under Cheshire Education Committee.
+It was addressed as being on Menin Avenue until 1998, when it became administered by the Warrington borough, previously being under Cheshire Education Committee.
 The college's current name is in honour of clergyman, chemist, and educator Joseph Priestley (1733–1804), a pioneer in teaching modern history and the sciences who is perhaps best known for discovering oxygen in 1774.
-He was a Protestant dissenter who help establish the reputation of Warrington Academy in 1751.
 A statue of him now stands inside the main entrance of the college.